 In Washington, any person who is deemed legally competent and at least 18 years of age may adopt a child.

 Foster to Adoption.
 Another path to adoption is foster to adopt.
-There are thousands of children currently in the state of Washington’s foster care system, many eligible for adoption.
-To become a licensed foster parent, you will need to be at least 21 years old, financially stable, complete certain training (including first aid/CPR), licensing orientation, and preservice training, complete a background clearance check, and submit to certain medical tests.
+There are thousands of children currently in the state of Washington’s foster care system, many eligibles for adoption.
+To become a licensed foster parent, you will need to be at least 21 years old, financially stable, complete certain training (including first aid/CPR), licensing orientation, and preservice training, complete a background clearance check and submit to certain medical tests.